Skip to main content

 4. Expansion Valve - The expansion valve is typically located inside your home near the indoor unit, and connected to the incoming refrigerant line.
 It creates a pressure drop to convert liquid refrigerant back to a gaseous state so it can absorb heat.
 The gaseous refrigerant enters the evaporator coil and the cycle continues.

-Common Problems with AC Unit Parts
+Common Problems with AC Parts

 As you would expect with any mechanical system, your AC equipment requires periodic maintenance to keep operating at its best.
 Your air conditioning system includes an air filter that should be inspected or replaced every 30 - 90 days, depending upon the manufacturer’s recommendations.
 Keeping the filter properly maintained will allow your system to operate more efficiently and reduce the possibility of issues associated with a dirty or clogged filter.
 These include weak airflow, short-cycling (turning on and off quickly), higher utility bills and more.